25mohit/pixel-assignment/README.md

 11. Added Validation, so that user can't added same "Payment Provider" node multiple time.

 12. Added Feature to export flow data in Excel Format for future use.

+### Node: There is a Feature Requirement in Assignment that, user can able to Redo and Undo the Tasks, but for that I didn't have Paid React-Flow NPM Package.
+That Feature only avaiable in Paid React-Flow NPM Package.